pipeforce/pipeforce.github.io/docs/guides/commands_pipelines/20_pel.md

 ```

 ## Ternary Operator (If-Then-Else)
-The ternary operator can be used to define a if-then-else condition in your expression as one line.
+The ternary operator can be used to define an if-then-else condition in your expression in a single line.

 ```yaml
 pipeline: